This post may contain affiliate links. You pay the same and I get a small commission. /em>

-“Writers…Today I am ready to revise my writing about summer being the best season.
-I read though the whole thing and really like what I wrote, but I did notice one place where I could make my writing stronger.
+“Writers…Today I am ready to revise my writing about why summer is the best season.
+I read through the whole thing and really like what I wrote, but I did notice one place where I could make my writing stronger.

 I’m looking at this sentence: I just love getting together with my family and friends to eat and play games.